February 16, 2022

 Genetic Selection — Pheno-Hunting and Cultivar Stabilization

 By definition, clones are genetically identical.
-Correspondingly, they have the same strengths and weaknesses as the mother plant they’re sourced from.
+Correspondingly, they share the same strengths and weaknesses as the mother plant they come from.
 If she is blight-sensitive, the cuttings that come from her will be, too.
 Seeds provide a greater variety of genetic diversity and are nature’s way of innovating or trying out various survival techniques.

 Seeds provide growers access to cultivars they may not otherwise be able to secure and allow for a truly entrepreneurial, individualistic approach to building a specialized brand cultivar.
 Cannabis growers can select desirable traits from seed-grown plants over time, a process known as pheno-hunting.
 For legacy growers, this process of pheno-hunting and its partner activity — cultivar stabilization — is nothing new.
-In fact, every named cultivar from OG Kush to Girl Scout Cookies was crafted via this multigenerational cultivation process.
-Growers, and the companies that back them, are positioned to gain much from specialized genetic selection by creating proprietary, exclusive cultivars to offer to consumers which only they have access to and perhaps even the patents for.
+Growers and their supporting companies stand to gain significantly from specialized genetic selection.
+They can create proprietary and exclusive cultivars to offer consumers.
+This exclusivity may also come with patents that only they possess.

 Cannabis Seeds are the Past and the Future of Large-Scale Production